 9) Play non-electronic board games like Monopoly and chess that encourage math and reasoning together as a family.

 10) Send your child off to invent something!
 Gather scrap material (cloth, plastic wrapping, cardboard), tape, scissors, paper, string, and anything else that will get them going.
 Ask them to solve a household problem for you.
-Bonus tip: If they need some inspiration, have them read these.

 Related reading: Need for Education Doesn’t End When Summer Begins